Carrigan/spreedly-airlines/README.md

 - Errors dealing with `full_name` are split into `first_name` and `last_name` fields.
 - `id.spreedly.com` 502'd when creating my environment.
 This caused me to make duplicate environments which cannot be deleted.
 - Is there a gateway for creating things like receivers and gateways?
 Setting up postman with json blobs just to create a receiver is not user friendly.
-- Had to dig into Spreedly gem to figure out how to do a receiver delivery.
+- Had to dig into Spreedly gem code to figure out how to do a receiver delivery.